Authress/vue-starter-kit/README.md

 # Authress Starter Kit: Vue

-A repository that contains an React example that uses Authress to Login.
+A repository that contains an Vue example that uses Authress to Login.

 ## Getting Started